--Read the manual for your airplane, especially the systems section.
+- -Read the manual for your airplane, especially the systems section.
 Read the supplements and pilot guides for the avionics installed in your airplane.
-Failures on an instrument check ride can often be attributed to a lack of functional knowledge of installed avionics and systems.
+Failure on an instrument check ride can often be attributed to a lack of functional knowledge of installed avionics and systems.
 You need to have a solid understanding of installed avionics.
 Know what buttons to push to make it do what YOU want it to do.
 If it's installed in the aircraft and functional, you will be required to demonstrate its use as related to normal flight operations.
 A common failure item on this test is configuration and sequencing when using certain GPS NAV systems.
 It is easy to make a mistake.
 Know before you go.
-Part of my job during this test is to make sure you can respond appropriately and timely to unexpected situations, and that involves being able to handle your avionics guickly and effectively.
-(Think reroutes or holding patterns)

--Read the ACS.
+Part of my job during this test is to make sure you can respond appropriately and timely to unexpected situations, and that involves being able to handle your avionics quickly and effectively.
+(Think reroutes or holding patterns).
+Examiner intervention usually leads to a Disapproval. - -Read the ACS.
 The whole thing.
-ESPECIALLY appendix 5 and A-11.
-This describes how your test will be conducted and what the expectations are.

--Electronic flight bags with Foreflight or Garmin Pilot are acceptable for use but be sure that you are comfortable with the technology and how to use it.
-I often hear "I just started using this, so I am not sure how to ...."
-You will be tested on the tools you bring to the test.
-Tools are designed to help, not hinder, if used properly.

--Get a thorough weather briefing from Flight Service, Foreflight, or other "approved" source.
-Printing METARs and TAFs from aviationweather.gov is only the beginning.
+Especially Appendix 1,2,3 (as applicable) This describes how your test will be conducted and what the expectations are. - -Electronic flight bags with ForeFlight or Garmin Pilot are acceptable for use.
+Be sure that you are comfortable with the technology and how to use it.
+I often hear "I just started using this, so I am not sure how to" You will be evaluated on the use of the tools you bring to the test.
+Tools are designed to help, not hinder, if used properly. - -Get a thorough weather briefing from Flight Service, Foreflight, or other "approved" source.
 Consider "all available information" pertaining to your planned flight.

--Don't forget to look at the NOTAMs.
+Don't forget to look at the NOTAMs.
 Missing a NOTAM could mean the difference between missing or hitting that temporary crane.
 If the minimums have changed, you (we) need to know about that.
-Disregarding this vital piece of information often gets people killed.

--Know where to find extra information about airports, alternates, etc. Look at the details.
+Disregarding this vital piece of information often leads to an unpleasant outcome. - -Know where to find extra information about airports, alternates, etc. Look at the details.
 It is your responsibility to know all the pertinent data about your flight.
-Are there non-standard alternate minimums at your alternate?
-What is non-standard about them?

--Please dress comfortably.
+Are there non-standard alternate minimums? - -Please dress comfortably.
 If you are a smoker or suffer from halitosis, please be considerate.
-I have respiratory issues that do not respond well to either.

--Bring a snack or some lunch.
-Sometimes the test runs long, especially if we have any weather delays.
-No one flies well when hungry.

--Take your time.
+I have respiratory issues that do not respond well to either. - -Bring a snack or some lunch.
+Sometimes the test runs long, especially if we have weather delays.
+Hunger can be a distraction. - -Take your time.
 A lot of the mistakes I see during tests are simply the result of people rushing into things without thinking about what they're doing.
 If you take an extra 10 minutes to finish the test, that's fine.
 Watch the details.
 Use a checklist.
-I see a lot of silly mistakes simply because we didn't verify that we had completed loading or briefing a procedure and now we're in the wrong mode, wrong frequency, even wrong approach loaded etc.

--If it doesn't look right, go around.
-If something is obviously wrong, descending on the approach isn't going to make it better.
+I see a lot of silly mistakes simply because we didn't verify that we had completed loading or briefing a procedure and now we're in the wrong mode, wrong frequency, even wrong approach loaded etc. - -If it doesn't look right, go around.
+If something is obviously wrong, continuing to descend on the approach may not be the best option.
 Call the missed and admit the mistake.
-Position and situational awareness cannot be overemphasized.

--Landing from an instrument approach is a mandatory task.
+Position and situational awareness cannot be overemphasized. - -Landing from an instrument approach is a mandatory task.
 I expect you to execute a normal landing at the end of the approach.
 That means that the landing should be on center line, in the prescribed touchdown zone at the right pitch attitude, with the proper crosswind corrections applied, on the main wheels first.